 Unlike many other outdoor activities, special equipment is not required (although binoculars can get you that “up close and personal” view without getting too close).
 Wildlife watchers need only to dress for the weather, to come equipped with a sense of appreciation for living resources, and to have some knowledge of where to look for them.

-Watchable wildlife includes a wide array of Washington state animals, some as common as a familiar bird at a backyard feeder, some briefly passing through on seasonal migrations, some rarely-seen species that provide the dedicated viewer with a reward for hours of patient waiting.
+Watchable wildlife includes a wide array of Washington state animals, some as common as a familiar bird at a backyard feeder, some briefly passing through on seasonal migrations, and some rarely seen species that provide the dedicated viewer with a reward for hours of patient waiting.

 About the Discover Pass